3D Secure: How to minimize fraud while maximizing conversion

-The regulations, known formally as “Interchange fees for Consumer Card-Based Payments” (IFR), center around a cap on interchange rates for consumer cards across the EU.
+Interchange fees for Consumer Card-Based Payments (IFR) center around a cap of Interchange fees for consumer cards across the EU.

-There is a dual rationale behind the new regulations:
+There are two reasons behind the regulations:

 In practical terms, these changes mean an EU Interchange cap as follows: